Program Details

 LEAD INSTRUCTOR

-PhD Candidate in Education and Learning Sciences, Wageningen University, 2020
+PhD Candidate in Education and Learning Sciences, Wageningen University

-Daniel is a conservation biologist and ecologist focused on the connection that humans hold with the land, and how this sense of place and territory can be levered to motivate environmental stewardship.
+Daniel is a conservation biologist and ecologist focused on the connection that humans hold with the land, and how this sense of place and territory can be leveraged to motivate environmental stewardship.
 Daniel has worked in the Peruvian Amazon as the manager of the Wired Amazon Project, a citizen-science research initiative that investigates jaguar populations, Brazil nut trees phenology and discovers new species of insects.
 He became a National Geographic Explorer and Rufford Grantee in 2020 with the creation of a conservation education program in Colombia oriented towards the engagement of the youth of rural communities in wildlife protection.
-Living half the year in Bulgaria and the second half in Columbia, Daniel works as a consultant for different conservation projects.
-Daniel leads our Belize Program and our Spring New Zealand program.
+Living half the year in Bulgaria and the second half in Colombia, Daniel works as a consultant for different conservation projects.
+Daniel leads our Belize and New Zealand Programs.